Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Related Work

 \subsection{Characteristics of Misinformation}

-The term "misinformation" is often used to refer to false information, including so-called "fake news", falsehoods, malicious rumours, and conspiracy theories.
-Some scholars distinguish between misinformation and disinformation, with the latter referring to information deliberately crafted and spread with the intent to deceive or cause harm\cite{guess2020misinformation,swire2020public}.
-However, as we believe it is often difficult to prove intent (a view inspired by recent publications in the field) this paper uses "misinformation" as an umbrella term for all forms of false information\cite{ecker2022psychological,southwell2019misinformation,wu2019misinformation,mitgenai2023,hartwig2024adolescents}.
+The term ``misinformation'' is often used to including ``fake news'', falsehoods, malicious rumours, and conspiracy theories.
+Some scholars distinguish between misinformation and disinformation, with the latter referring to information deliberately crafted and spread with the intent to deceive or cause harm\cite{guess2020misinformation}.
+Since it is often difficult to prove intent, we use ``misinformation'' as an umbrella term for diverse forms of false information\cite{southwell2019misinformation}.